Large AI Model-Based Semantic Communications: Introduction

-The remainder of this paper is organized as follows: We begin by presenting various approaches for implementing large AI model-based KBs in SC systems.
-Following that, we introduce the proposed LAM-SC framework, detailing its key components, such as the SKB, ASI, and ASC methods.
+The remainder of this paper is organized as follows: We begin by presenting various approaches for implementing LAM-based KBs in SC systems.
+Following that, we introduce the proposed LAM-SC framework, detailing its key components, such as the SKB, ASI, and ASC schemes.
 We then conduct simulations to demonstrate the advantages of the LAM-SC framework.
 Finally, we discuss open issues and conclude this paper.